Have you been cleaning your plant leaves with olive oil?

 For that, you will have to clean the leaves with plain or soapy water again.

-Note: The worst part of all is you can’t remove all the oil from leaves.
+Note: The worst part of all is you can't remove all the oil from the leaves.

-It doesn’t matter how well you clean the surface afterward; there will always be some oil on it that will attract more dust and other such particles.
+It makes no difference how clean the surface appears; there will always be some oil on it, which attracts more dust and other particles.

-Top 5 Natural Ingredients To Bring Shine To Plant Leaves
+5 Natural Ingredients To Make Your Plant Leaves Shiny

 Now, let's look at some of the other alternatives to use for this purpose -